linode/docs/docs/applications/configuration-management/automate-a-static-site-deployment-with-salt/index.md

 ## Initialize the Salt Minion's Formula

 The Salt minion is ready to be configured by the master.
-These configurations will be written in a Salt *formula* which will be hosted on GitHub.
+These configurations will be written in a Salt *formula* which will be hosted on [GitHub](https://github.com/).

-1. On your computer, create a new folder to hold your minion's formula:
+1. On your computer, create a new directory to hold your minion's formula and change to that directory:

         mkdir hugo-webserver-salt-formula
         cd hugo-webserver-salt-formula